MeeraRamprasad/PLL-Design-Using-Google-Sky-130nm/README.md

 b.
 Loop Filter Bandwidth = (Highest output frequency of PLL)/10

 ## Voltage Controlled Oscillator (VCO)
-A VCO is implemented using a Ring Oscillator, which is a series of odd number of inverters with a specific delay.
+A VCO is implemented using a Ring Oscillator, which is a series of an odd number of inverters with a specific delay.
 The time period of the ring oscillator is given by
 P = 2(delay of each inverter)(inverter count).
 The frequency depends on delay and delay depends on the current supplied.
 For a larger current supplied, the output gets charged faster.
-Current starving mechanism is used to control the oscillation frequency.
+A current starving mechanism is used to control the oscillation frequency.
 The range of frequencies that the VCO can produce must be in agreement with the frequencies required out of the overall PLL.

 Figure 6: Image of a Ring Oscillator (Source: Wikipedia)